mohamed8270/mohamed8270/README.md

 <h1 align="start">Hello there 👋</h1>

 ![master](https://github.com/halfrost/halfrost/blob/master/icons/header_1.png)
-<p fontsize="10px">I'm a digital product **designer and developer** 💻 focusing on crafting user experiences and **design systems for software, web, and mobile products ⚡**.
+I'm a digital product **designer and developer** 💻 focusing on crafting user experiences and **design systems for software, web, and mobile products ⚡**.
 I'm passionate about applying consumer psychology for an interaction science-backed approach 🔸.
-Currently **researching Human-Computer Interaction 🧐**.</p>
+Currently **researching Human-Computer Interaction 🧐**.

 - 🧐 Interested in full-stack.
 Recent focus on **Design Systems**.
 - 🔭 Working as an **Cross Platform Developer**.